March 21, 2022

 CHALLENGES

-• My shoes have definitely seen better days.
-I can’t wait until I get to Pine so I can put on a fresh pair of trail shoes with grip on their soles again.
+- My shoes have definitely seen better days.
+I can’t wait to get to Pine to put on a fresh pair of trail shoes with grip on their soles again.
 Only 90 more miles to go!